 The Engineering Co-op & Internship Program (ECIP) uses the terms "cooperative education" and "internship" to refer to specific, paid employment opportunities for current students made available through employers’ formal and specifically structured cooperative education and internship programs.

 The College of Engineering does NOT have a required co-op program, so students can be flexible in the semesters they are available to work.
 Students do not receive academic credit for participating in these experiences.
 The university and our employer partners provide students with a professional education that includes additional support, close supervision, meaningful work, performance feedback, and official documentation of work experience (through enrollment in a University zero-credit course, ENGR 4191).

 - A co-op (or cooperative education experience) consists of two or more semesters of full-time work

-- More responsibility with each return or rotation
+- There should be more responsibility with each return or rotation

-- No upward limit to the number of semesters students can work; however, invitations to continue with an employer are contingent upon factors like employer need and student performance
+- There is no upward limit to the number of semesters students can work; however, invitations to continue with an employer are contingent upon factors like employer need and student performance

 - Employers often consider students early-on in their studies for these opportunities

 - Internships are single work terms of full-time or part-time work

 - Internships sometimes require advanced coursework and more in-depth knowledge of the student's engineering discipline in order to engage students in meaningful work and maximize employer investment in that student